MarsX-2002/curriculum.ai/README.md

-# Curriculum.ai - CV Maker Web App
+# Curriculum.ai - CV Generator Using Python and GPT-3

 This is a web application that allows users to generate a CV using the OpenAI API.
 The application is built using Streamlit and Python.